hippich/drupal_node_expire/README.txt

 This module is not (YET at least) compatible with previous versions.
 So its only indicated to new sites.

+7.x branch is self-compatible and every effort will be made to keep it in this state.

 USAGE
 =====